Zvjezdan Radin: Career

 As a player, he was part of NK Rijeka's golden generation which won the Yugoslav Cup in 1978 and 1979.
 He was a defender and is the second most capped Rijeka player of all time with 621 appearances in all competitions.
 He also scored 15 goals during his time in Rijeka as he was a prolific free kick taker.
-Although one of Rijeka's most talented players, he never made an appearance for the Yugoslav national team due to biases in favour of players from the "big four" (Red Star Belgrade, Partizan Belgrade, Dinamo Zagreb and Hajduk Split).
+Although one of Rijeka's most talented players, he never made an appearance in the Yugoslavia national team due to biases in favour of players from the "big four" (Red Star Belgrade, Partizan Belgrade, Dinamo Zagreb and Hajduk Split).
 Radin also played abroad in Germany with 2.
 Bundesliga club Kickers Offenbach in the 1984–85 season.

 After retiring as a player at the age of 38, Radin became a coach and has managed HNK Rijeka during the 1994–95 season.
 Currently, he is the head of Rijeka's youth school.